alexanderchao123/dealer-frontend/README.md

 ## Deal-It Frontend

 This is the frontend for Deal-It.
+This application allows the consumer to create a deck of 52 cards and draw 5  cards at a time until the deck is empty.
+The consumer can also see the list of existing decks and go through it.

 ## Run Instructions
 Note: Run the backend before running the frontend because the api is setup to call localhost:3000